Breakthrough/PySceneDetect/docs/examples/usage.md

 scenedetect --help
 ```

-Perform content-aware scene detection on a video `my_video.mp4`:
+Perform content-aware scene detection on a video `my_video.mp4` ([example](usage-example.md)):

 ```rst
 scenedetect -i my_video.mp4 -d content -t 30
 ```

-In order to effectively use PySceneDetect, you should become familiar with the basic command line options (especially the detection method `-d` / `--detector` and threshold value `-t` / `--threshold`).
-Descriptions for all command-line arguments can be obtained by running PySceneDetect with the `-h` / `--help` flag.
+In order to effectively use PySceneDetect, you should become familiar with the basic command line options described below - especially the scene detection method/algorithm (`-d` / `--detector`) and the threshold/sensitivity value (`-t` / `--threshold`).
+These are described in the following section with respect to each detection method (`content` and `threshold`).
+Note that descriptions for all command-line arguments, as well as their default values, can be obtained by running PySceneDetect with the `-h` / `--help` flag.

 ## Detection Methods